cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### *int main()*

-For this first exercise lets start by developping a C bind shell.
+For this first exercise let's start by developing a C bind shell.
 Steps are:

   * Create a socket
   * Bind the socket